-(14) The definition of terms, including but not limited to, the following: hospital, accident, sickness, injury, physician, accidental means, total disability, partial disability, nervous disorder, guaranteed renewable and noncancelable;
+(14) The definition of terms, including but not limited to, the following: hospital, accident, sickness, injury, physician, accidental means, total disability, partial disability, mental or nervous disorder, guaranteed renewable and noncancelable;

-.
+(15) Any maximum duration of coverage.

+Drafting Note: States may want to consider reviewing issues surrounding post-claims underwriting possibly using their state unfair practices law or regulation, or other appropriate state law or regulation, to address issues, such as policy rescissions in instances of fraud and intentional misrepresentation.

 Drafting Note: This section authorizes the commissioner to establish specific standards to facilitate public understanding of policy provisions.
-The section does not alter the requirements of the NAIC Uniform Individual Accident and Sickness Policy Provision Law (UPPL) or other specifically applicable state laws dealing with individual policy provisions.
+The section does not alter the requirements of the NAIC Uniform Individual Accident and Sickness Policy Provision Law (UPPL) (#180) or other specifically applicable state laws dealing with individual policy provisions.
 Regulations adopted under this section should be consistent with the UPPL and other applicable state laws relating to the subject matter.
 The phrase “including standards of full and fair disclosure” provides the commissioner authority to establish standards that ensure policy provisions are technically accurate, in clear language and make the significance of policy provisions fully understandable.